18 Aug 2023

 What you expect from us

-This section isn’t essential for us to produce a proposal – but it’s really useful in helping to asses whether we’ll be a good fit.
+This section isn’t essential for us to produce a proposal – but it’s really useful in helping to assess whether we’ll be a good fit.
 We like to build successful partnerships with our clients, so it’s good to understand whether we share the same values and whether we have the background, experience and processes that will fit with you.

 Here you might outline: